 Another problem it can cause is a gap that can be fixed by an implant.

 It is recommended that you bring your child to the dentist at least six months after their first tooth erupts, which happens between 6 months to 1 year old.
-The key thing is to get your child used to regular visits to the dentist and develop a good habit for the rest of their life.
+The key thing about paediatric dentistry is getting your child used to regular visits to the dentist and develop a good habit for the rest of their life.